 Master Skills Before You Go

-Lastly, get comfy with your gear before you go.
+Before you go, get comfy with your gear.
 Try this: pitch your tent in your backyard or sign up for a wilderness first-aid course.
 You’ll feel like a pro out there.

 Avoid Hazards